 As the state’s principal workforce policy organization, CareerSource Florida is exploring approaches to aligning Florida’s 24 local workforce development boards, consistent with the charge for reducing the number of local boards under the Reimagining Education and Career Help (REACH) Act.
 The REACH Act seeks to achieve a more coordinated approach in delivering and using essential workforce development resources and services through enhanced alignment and accountability.

-Empowered by Florida’s landmark REACH Act, the Credentials Review Committee establishes a definition for credentials of value, creates a framework of quality, and identifies non-degree and degree credentials of value to ensure instructional programs prepare Floridians for in-demand occupations.
+Empowered by Florida’s landmark REACH Act, the Florida Credentials Review Committee established a definition for credentials of value and adopted a Framework of Quality.
+The Framework of Quality is used to determine degree and non-degree credentials of value for inclusion on the state’s Master Credentials List, which identifies instructional programs that prepare Floridians for in-demand occupations.
+The members of the Credentials Review Committee include private and public sector leaders in business, workforce development, education, and government.

 The REACH Act seeks to improve the strategic alignment and coordination of education and workforce initiatives through an online opportunity portal, allowing access to state, federal, and local services and tools.
 The new portal, developed by the state Department of Economic Opportunity, will provide Floridians broader access to education and training options, labor market information, career planning tools, workforce training, and education support.